christianhelle/christianhelle.github.io/_posts/2024/2024-02-28-atc-cosmos-eventstore-cqrs.md

 ### Events

-To define events, you need to do is to create a record (or class) that is decorated with the `StreamEvent` attribute
+To define events, you need to do is to create a record (or class) that is decorated with the `StreamEvent` attribute from the `Atc.Cosmos.EventStore.Cqrs` namespace

 ```csharp
 [StreamEvent("added-event:v1")]